 Apart from the suitable food plants, the climate is an important factor for successfully breeding phasmids.
 But what is the right climate?
-This mainly depends on the origin of the culture in question, and basically we attempt to realize culture conditions which at least resemble those in the nature, as far as possible according to our possibilities.
+This mainly depends on the origin of the culture in question, and basically, we attempt to realize "artificial" conditions that at least resemble those in nature, as far as possible according to our possibilities.
 Luckily many phasmid species tolerate a wider range of climatic conditions, especially when they have the chance to adapt during their first nymphal stages.
 Thus it is advisable to start a new culture with eggs, as freshly hatched nymphs adapt better to various climatic conditions than older nymphs or even adult specimens.

 Humidity & Ventilation

 Species from tropical habitats usually require higher humidity than species which originate from a drier or even arid habitat like savannas, seaside or smaller islands.
 Consequently, we make a distinction between species requiring humid or rather dry conditions.
 As a general rule, most island-inhabiting species (even from tropical regions, like the Caribbean Islands or West Indies) require a rather dry and well-ventilated atmosphere.
 Whereas species like many of the small and well-flying species (subfamily Necrosciinae) or Eurycnema and Anchiale require good ventilation during the day, they should be offered a higher humidity at night to ensure successful moulting of the nymphs.

 A ventilator can be placed in the breeding room or a small PC-ventilator can be installed at the top of the cage.
 During the day these ventilators can be switched on for several short periods (e.g. 5 times for 20 minutes) by using a timer switch.
 Generally, a humidity of about 70% is good enough for most species which originate from tropical areas.